Ashgabat: Independence

 Subsequent to conclusion of the Asian Indoor and Martial Arts Games, the "16th Line" project, a redevelopment of the Köşi neighborhood and extension of Magtymguly Avenue to the west, was begun in 2018.
 The "16th Line" was dedicated on November 10, 2020; it includes 16 high-rise apartment buildings, the Gül zemin shopping center, and a monument to the Alabay sheepdog.
 In addition, the Gurtly and Choganly housing complexes, both greenfield projects, were constructed.
 In May 2021 the government announced plans for the "17th Line", consisting of a resort complex encircling Golden Lake (Altyn köl), the former Gurtly Reservoir, to include 268 vacation cottages plus buildings for public services and amenities.

 On 23 August 2022 the government announced plans to demolish one- and two-story houses in several microdistricts of central Ashgabat and to replace them with modern apartment buildings.
 A map of the areas intended for urban renewal was broadcast on national television that day, but no indication of a timeline was given.

-The largest current residential project is construction of "Ashgabat-City" (Aşgabat-siti) north of the Choganly residential neighborhood, which is planned to include over 200 buildings on 744 hectares, and for the first time in the city's history to feature some buildings as tall as 35 stories.
+The largest current residential project is construction of "Ashgabat-City" (Aşgabat-siti) north of the Çoganly residential neighborhood, which is planned to include over 200 buildings on 744 hectares, and for the first time in the city's history to feature some buildings as tall as 35 stories.
 These will include 180 12- to 35-story residential buildings containing 17,836 apartments intended to house over 107,000 occupants.